alextreseder/EDMcentrifuge/README.md

 * KegStand is designed assuming the user has access to machine shop and fabrication tools

 ## Alternative Applications
-* This is suitable for making bio fuel
+* bio fuel
+* orange juice
+* beer

 ## Calculations
-Desmos calculators have been made for various applications - they are not necessarily complete
+Desmos calculators have been made for various applications - they are not necessarily complete or verified

 [DESMOS - CENTRIFUGE CALCULATOR](https://www.desmos.com/calculator/mu1ctin6io)